pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 ## Todo

-* [ ] Open an editor or prepare piece of paper for taking notes
+* [ ] Open an editor or prepare a piece of paper for taking notes

 ## Keep an eye on: